sapaladas/image_feature_extraction_via_pca_kpca/README.md

 ## *Project Overview*

-- We use standard PCA and Gaussian Kernel PCA
+- We use standard PCA and Gaussian kernel PCA
 - We extract the 9 most significant features from the training data and record the eigenvectors
 - For standard PCA, only the eigenvectors are needed to extract features from testing data
 - For Gaussian kPCA, both eigenvectors and training data are needed to extract features from the testing data